MadProbe/zerg-wars-guide/cdn/md/patch-notes.md

 Added 2 new units attacking zerg can go for.
 Zerg will now send more special units.
 Reduced the health of Hunterlings to 300.
+All drop pods send abilities got changed to be slower but to last longer even to a minute.
+Lesser Swarm Pods event now happens for both teams at once.
+Reduced the units that come from the Special Infested event.
+Added a Stank to the special infested event.
+Added Greater Drop Pods Event.
+Changed the objectives to help new players more.
+Increased the kill bounty of Archangel.
+Increased the kill bounty of Odin.
+Increased the kill bounty of Gorgon Battlecruiser.
+Added one more new event for Apocalypse.
+Changed the upgrade for Stank and Leviathan.
+Repair on auto cast now repairs only nearby structures.
+Added How to Play on F12 and info about ranks.
+Fixed bugs regarding Thrashers and Yagdra

 ## [Solo/Coop]
+Last stand for Planetary Fortress in CO-OP/Solo now spawns more units and nukes more.
 Reduced the Health of Gorgon by 1000.
 Changed the Terran Base.
 Added Marauders, Goliaths and Hellbats to add more diversity to the defensive line of the Terran Base.